-Keep in mind that you don’t want to be targeting keywords with the highest volume if you’re a smaller business – you may not be able to compete with the sites that already rank for them.
+Remember that you don’t want to target keywords with the highest volume if you’re a smaller business – you may not be able to compete with the sites that already rank for them.
 To rank for better keywords with high conversion value, look for “long-tail” keywords.
-This type of keyword is usually a phrase, question, or several words stringed together that form a more specific query.
+This type of Keyword is usually a phrase, question, or several words stringed together that form a more specific query.
 Here’s an example:

 - Broad Keyword: “t-shirt”

 Adding optimized content is one of the most effective ways to help pages on your site rank.
 In the case of eCommerce, this means adding content to your product pages, category pages, and extra pages like “About Us” or a blog.